ong-ck/tp/docs/DeveloperGuide.md

 _**Example:**_ `` Open in Terminal``
 3. Type: ``java -jar .\[NAME OF JAR FILE]`` where ``[NAME OF JAR FILE]`` is the file name of the jar file.
-4. The appliction would then open in the command-line interface.
+4. The application would then open in the command-line interface.
 5. Note that if the application has initialised correctly, there would be a `data` folder created with some `.txt` files in the same directory as the jar file.